Emergence of bond-dependent highly anisotropic magnetic interactions in Sr$_4$RhO$_6$: a theoretical study: Results

-In Fig.~\ref{fig:fig03}, we only show the bands near the Fermi level which are dominantly contributed by $t_{2g}$ orbitals, linear combinations of which form the \jeh~=1/2 and 3/2 states.
-One can see that the inclusion of SOC leads to substantial changes in the bands structure around Fermi level in Fig.~\ref{fig:fig03}(b) in comparison with non-magnetic case in Fig.~\ref{fig:fig03}(a).
-In particular, SOC leads to separation of bands near -0.1 eV (red box in Fig.~\ref{fig:fig03}(b)) from the other bands (\jeh~= 3/2 bands) near -0.1 eV.
-Inclusion of $U$ on Re $d$ states further contributes to this band separation as shown in Fig.~\ref{fig:fig03}(c).
+There are mainly two points to be noticed in Fig.~\ref{fig:fig03}.
+First that inclusion of SOC substantial changes the band structure.
+This is apparent from comparing non-spin polarised band structure plot in Fig.~\ref{fig:fig03}(a) and SOC included band structure plot shown in Fig.~\ref{fig:fig03}(b).
+In particular, SOC leads to separation of \jeh~= 1/2 bands near -0.1 eV (red box in Fig.~\ref{fig:fig03}(b)) from the other bands (\jeh~= 3/2 bands) near -0.1 eV.
+Inclusion of $U$ on Rh $d$ states further contributes to this band separation as shown in Fig.~\ref{fig:fig03}(c) and the dominant contribution near the Fermi level now clearly shown to have \jeh~= 1/2 character.
 Imposition of the magnetic ground state in band structure calculation (not shown) fully opens the gap at the Fermi level making it insulating.
-This is similar to the case of $\alpha$-RuCl$_3$~\cite{rucl3_bnds} and hence $\lambda$ in \sro~is expected to be similar of $\alpha$-RuCl$_3$ i.e. $\lambda$ $\sim$ 140 meV~\cite{rucl3_method}.
-One can conclude that the electronic structure of \sro~is the combined efforts of $U$, SOC, and magnetism.
+This is similar to the case of $\alpha$-RuCl$_3$~\cite{rucl3_bnds}.
+From this analysis of electronic structure, one can conclude that the electronic structure of \sro~is the combined efforts of $U$, SOC, and magnetism.
 Having examined the role of SOC, one can further quantify the \jeh~=1/2 and 3/2 states admixture due to $\Delta^\text{ CF}_\text{ tri.}$ by considering a multi-band Hubbard model for an isolated Rh$^{+4}$ ion.
 This is discussed in the next section.